A new generation of threats is attacking your endpoints and servers—you need to a modern defense.

 Do you know what’s happening on your endpoints and servers—right now?
 Most security teams have no way of knowing.
 If you suspect malware is in your environment, how can you tell what machines it’s on?
 Is it executing?
 What is it doing?

-You need real-time visibility into every endpoint and server so you can see all file modifications, all file executions, all registry modifications, all network connections and the relationships between them.
-This visibility must be realtime and continuous: most malware does its damage within minutes and then morphs or deletes itself.
+This visibility must be real-time with continuous, gapless recording: most malware does its damage within minutes and then morphs or deletes itself.
 Scans and snapshots aren’t good enough.
 You need to know what’s resident and running right now.

 You can’t know what’s “bad” ahead of time